 The school makes for a unique community based on the idea of global citizenship.
 Sixty-eight percent of the Faculty here have an advanced degree.

-- They have Interdisciplinary International Baccalaureate (IB) Middle Years Programme in the middle school.
+- They have an Interdisciplinary International Baccalaureate (IB) Middle Years Programme in the middle school.

 - They synthesize French, Spanish, and Chinese language enthrallment in education.

 - 5th Grade students get the opportunity to study abroad in France, Spain, or China to adapt to these foreign countries’ cultures and diversity to acquire their educational goals.

 - They send Grade 8 students to Costa Rica for ten days as a service-learning trip every spring.

 - The student-teacher ratio is 6:1.

 - The school promotes bilingualism and treats learners as global citizens.
 Hence, it takes its pupils on global trips to immerse them in world cultures.

-Apart from the regular school events, the notable events this Denver school conducts every year are Night of the Tales, Language Program Festivals, World Tea Fare, Annual Fund Raising Gala, and International Bash.
+Apart from the regular school events, this Denver school’s notable events every year are Night of the Tales, Language Program Festivals, World Tea Fare, Annual Fund Raising Gala, and International Bash.

 7701 East First Place, Unit C, Denver